-This Baluch rug was handwoven during the first quarter of the 20th century near the border of Iran and Afghanistan.
+This Baluch rug was handwoven during the first quarter of the 20th century in Afghanistan.

 It features a design of rosette or burr-filled diamonds in a lattice format.
 Tones of madder red, navy, peachy pink, and vibrant pops of ivory provide nice contrast and visual interest.
-Finished with multiple columns of selvedge along the sides and finely woven soumak capping the top and bottom.
+Finished with multiple columns of selvedge along the sides and finely woven brocaded capping the top and bottom with some metal wrapped thread added.
 A well-balanced and visually intriguing piece.
 Given the size and the patterning, it was likely intended as a sofreh.

 In very good condition, signs of wear consistent with age.
 Low pile, with a loose handle.
 Some fraying to selvedge (as pictured)